Matthieusoum/v4/content/hero/index.md

 ---
-title: 'Hi, my name is'
+title: '👋 Hello there !
+My name is'
 name: 'Matthieu Soum'
 subtitle: 'I bring business for my client.'
 buttonText: 'Get In Touch'
 ---

-I'm a business developer based in Paris, France.
-Thanks to some solid foundations, I bring new opportunities and increase sales for companies 📈.
+I'm a <u>business developer</u> based in Paris, France.

+My main mission consists to <b>bring visibility, new opportunities and sales for companies</b>.
+Are you looking for someone who will handle this ?
+Well, let's get in touch 😉.